Beagle mixes are mix breeds who are known for their energy and enthusiasm for life, making the Beagle and Beagle mixes family favorites.

 - White and Chestnut

 Consequently, Borkie puppies can be seen in any of the aforementioned color combinations, this meaning no two Borkie puppies are the same; each and every one of these Beagle mixes are as unique as each other.

 Puggles are perhaps the most popular Beagle mix.

 A mix between a Pug and a Beagle, the Puggle is known for its loving and cuddly nature.

 They are nicknamed “The Snuggler” by fans of the breed which tells most owners everything they need to know.

 If you are struggling, Puggles respond very well to clicker training.
-Using a clicker can help to turn training into a game.
+Using a clicker can help turn training into a game.

-Although if you can’t resist their cute puppy face, try treating them with healthy and dog safe fruits and vegetables.
+Although if you can’t resist their cute puppy face, try treating them with healthy and dog-safe fruits and vegetables.

-Beagle mixes come in many shapes, sizes and colors, there really is a perfect match for everyone!
+Beagle mixes come in many shapes, sizes, and colors; there really is a perfect match for everyone!